NGenesis/altspacevr-behaviors/README.md

   * Subscribes to avatar and user preference update events for a given list of users.
 * altspaceutil.behaviors.NativeComponent
   * Provides support for AltspaceVR native components to be attached to objects, providing sane configuration defaults where appropriate.
+* altspaceutil.behaviors.NativeComponentSync
+  * Provides support for AltspaceVR native component data to be synchronized over Firebase when used with SceneSync, Object3DSync and NativeComponent behaviors.

 **Please be aware that these behaviors may become deprecated over time as AltspaceSDK changes and new functionality is introduced.**